VitorSiqueirr/front-end-interview-test-zippia/README.md

 Run the application in production mode.\
 Open [http://localhost:4173/](http://localhost:4173/) to view it in the browser.

-## How to run the tests using Jest
+## How to run the tests using Vitest

+I couldn't do all the tests because of the relative short spam to deliver the project, but i did it the best i could with that time.
 In the project directory, run the following script:

 ```sh